crosscompute/crosscompute-docs/docs/automation-framework/README.md

 TODO: Screenshot

-### Wizard
+### Form

-A wizard is a step-by-step series of questions.
+A form is a step-by-step series of questions.

-Here is an example of a wizard configuration.
-See <https://github.com/crosscompute/crosscompute-examples/tree/0.9/wizards/encourage-exercise> for the complete example.
+Here is an example of a form configuration.
+See <https://github.com/crosscompute/crosscompute-examples/tree/0.9/forms/encourage-exercise> for the complete example.

 **Configuration (`serve.yml`)**